Arn Anderson: World Television Champion (1990–1991)

-In December 1989, Anderson left the WWF and went back to WCW.
-Blanchard was slated to return as well but WWF accused him of testing positive for cocaine.
-Crockett's company was now called World Championship Wrestling and was under the ownership of billionaire mogul Ted Turner.
-Anderson helped to reform the Horsemen and he quickly found success in the company, winning the NWA World Television Championship on January 2, 1990.
-Anderson remained the champion almost the entire year before dropping it to Tom Zenk.
-Zenk's reign would be short lived, however, as Anderson regained the title, having been renamed the WCW World Television Championship on January 14, 1991.
+In December 1990, Anderson lost the NWA World Television Championship to Tom Zenk.
+Zenk's reign would be short lived, however, as Anderson regained the title, since renamed the WCW World Television Championship on January 14, 1991.
 His third reign with the title was also considered successful as he held the title a little more than five months before dropping it to "Beautiful" Bobby Eaton on May 19, 1991.
 Afterwards, with Horsemen members Ric Flair and Sid Vicious gone to the WWF and Barry Windham having turned face, Anderson entered the tag team ranks of WCW.